 The 2018 model is essentially the same as the 2017 model, except for the graphic.

 Changes from the 2016 Model

-This board is new for 2017 so there are no changes to speak of.
+This board was new for 2017 so there were no changes to speak of between 2017 and 2016 models.
 It is the evolution of the Proto HD but it is a quite different (and improved, in my opinion) from that board.